RajLabs/10TControlCenter/README.md

-# Tent ui
+# 10T Command Center UI

 # API & Frontend defaults
 REACT_APP_DASH_URL=http://localhost:5000

 Getting the app running locally, after you've setup you `.env` of course.
-Also included are some helper scripts for linting, boilerplate generation, and type checking.
+Also included some helper scripts for linting, and type checking.

 ```bash
 # clone it